sethtroisi/prime-gap/THEORY.md

 ---

-Notice from the graph that each of the individual factors `dp` might have a deficientcy of divisibilty but the product `d` will still have excess of divisibility (see `d=30` near `8*10^4`)
+Notice from the graph that each of the individual factors `dp` might have a deficiency of divisibility but the product `d` will still have excess of divisibility (see `d=30` near `8*10^4`)

 In the end the best advice is to try to minimize avg factors / m OR maximize expected gap (from `gap_stats`).